Pierfrancesco95/Portfolio/04.03_DATA VISUALIZATION_POWER BI_Videogames Sales/README.md

 ## Abstract

 In this project I analizye videogames sales of the 3 main console generations that are most recent at the date of the analysis (2023).
 They are 6h generation, 7th generation and 8th generation.
 For these generations of console I decide to considered only the not-portable console so that the analysis findings could be homogeneous.
 Also, in order of that, the console choosed are developped by the main companies in the industry (Sony, Nintendo and Microsoft).
 These platforms are:
-- Playstation 2, GameCube, Xbox;
+- 6th gen: Playstation 2, GameCube, Xbox;
-- Playstation 3, Wii, Xbox 360;
+- 7th gen: Playstation 3, Wii, Xbox 360;
-- Playstation 4, WiiU, Xbox One.
+- 8th gen: Playstation 4, WiiU, Xbox One.

 First I made an overall analysis about the all time videogames global sales.
-Then for each generation in scope I compared platforms global sales, the global sales trend by the year of release, the composition of global sales in the main regions, how videogame genres performed and the top videogame by global sales in the generation.
+Then for each generation in scope I compared platforms global sales, platforms videogames released, the global sales trend by the year of release, the videogames released trend by the year of release, the composition of global sales in the main regions, how videogame genres performed.
+Also, I ranked by global sales the top 5 videogames, publishers, developers in the generation.
 Finally I compared the three generations in scope to find who is the better in global sales.

 #### Limitations
 One big limitation in the analysis is about the 8th generation data.
 Because, as it is showed in the chart at the beginning, the 8th generation (launched in 2012) is still supported and the data avaible are at 2016.
 Considered that a console has about 10 years of life cycle, for the 8th generation the data are about half of the its platforms life cycle.

 ## Overall

 Overall the videogames developed are about 11k and the videogames sold are about 811k.
 The developers are many more than publisher companies.
-The platforms are 31 ant the one that made sold more videogames is the Playstation 2 and it was owned by Sony.
+The platforms are 31 and the one that made sold more videogames is the Playstation 2 and it was owned by Sony.
 I'll go in detail about platforms later.
 The videogame genres are 13 and the most sold ones are action, sports and shooter.

 ### Developers and Publishers
 Nintendo is the company who have sold most videogame as developer and as publisher, that's because Nintendo develops and publishes its own videogames, differently from for example Sony who publishes also videogames developed by other companies.